PrefectHQ/prefect/docs/guides/deployment/kubernetes.md

 === "Azure"

-    You can quickly create an AKS cluster using the [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/get-started-with-azure-cli) or use the Cloud Shell directly from the Azure portal [shell.azure.com](https://shell.azure.com).
-Creating the cluster runs for 3-5.
+    You can quickly create an AKS cluster using the [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/get-started-with-azure-cli), or use the Cloud Shell directly from the Azure portal [shell.azure.com](https://shell.azure.com).

-    First, authenticate to Azure if not already done
+    First, authenticate to Azure if not already done.

     ```bash
       az login